 The focus was on project participants based in Northern Johannesburg.
-This is considered the centre of the economic heart-beat of South Africa (National Planning Commision, South African Government, 2011).
-The Figure 1.2 illustrates where recent economic activity is concentrated in relation to the area of focus.
+This is considered the economic centre of South Africa (National Planning Commision, South African Government, 2011).
+Figure 1.2 illustrates where recent economic activity is concentrated in relation to the area of focus.